andrew/ultimate-awesome/README.md

 - [resources](https://github.com/Graphics-Programming-Virtual-Meetup/resources) - Graphics Programming Resources List.
 - [font-awesome-pro](https://github.com/hung1001/font-awesome-pro) - CDN free for Font Awesome 5 Pro.
 - [awesome-ontology](https://github.com/ozekik/awesome-ontology) - A curated list of ontology things.
+- [awesome-funny-markov](https://github.com/sublimino/awesome-funny-markov) - A curated list of delightfully amusing and facetious Markov chain output.
 - [awesome-bundle-size](https://github.com/kristerkari/awesome-bundle-size) - 📝 An awesome list of tools and techniques to make your web bundle size smaller and your web apps load faster.
-- [Transformer_Tracking](https://github.com/Little-Podi/Transformer_Tracking) - This repository is a paper digest of Transformer-related approaches in visual tracking tasks.
 - [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
 - [awesome-zero-knowledge-proofs](https://github.com/sCrypt-Inc/awesome-zero-knowledge-proofs) - A curated list of awesome Zero-Knowledge Proofs (ZKP) resources.
-- [awesome-funny-markov](https://github.com/sublimino/awesome-funny-markov) - A curated list of delightfully amusing and facetious Markov chain output.
 - [awesome-babylonjs](https://github.com/Symbitic/awesome-babylonjs) - A curated list of awesome things related to Babylon.js.
 - [awesome-ndi](https://github.com/florisporro/awesome-ndi) - A curated list of awesome tools related to NDI.
 - [awesome-legacy-code](https://github.com/legacycoderocks/awesome-legacy-code) - A curated list of legacy systems with publicly available source code.